Master the mathematics of Low-Rank Adaptation (LoRA), adapter injection strategies, and memory/compute tradeoffs compared to full fine-tuning.

 | Extended | Most practical use cases. | |

-Targeting the MLP layers (gate, up, and down projections) effectively doubles the trainable parameters but often closes the performance gap with full fine-tuning on complex tasks.
+Targeting the MLP (Multi-Layer Perceptron) layers (gate, up, and down projections) adds roughly 75% more trainable parameters compared to adapting only the attention projections, but often closes the performance gap with full fine-tuning on complex tasks.

-Why adapt MLP layers?
 Attention layers () primarily handle context mixing, routing information between tokens.
-MLP layers handle knowledge processing and fact retrieval.
+MLP (Multi-Layer Perceptron) layers, also called FFN (Feed-Forward Network), handle knowledge processing and fact retrieval.
 For tasks that require learning new facts or complex reasoning (like coding or medical diagnosis), adapting the MLP layers provides the model with more capacity to store new knowledge patterns.

-The peft library makes this easy.
+The peft (Parameter-Efficient Fine-Tuning) library makes this easy.
 You don't need to write the matrix multiplication manually.
-The following code demonstrates how to apply LoRA to a pretrained Llama-3-8B model.
+The following code demonstrates how to apply LoRA to a pretrained Qwen3.5 model.
 It takes the base model, applies a configuration targeting all linear layers with rank 16, and outputs a wrapped model ready for memory-efficient training.

 To understand what peft is doing, here is a simplified implementation of a LoRA layer in PyTorch.
 This custom linear layer replaces a standard nn.Linear module.
 It takes an input tensor x, computes both the frozen base model projection and the trainable low-rank adaptation, and returns the combined output scaled by alpha.